Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning: EXPERIMENTAL EVALUATION

 \subsection{Experimental Setup for Benchmarking.}

-Our approach for learning a generically applicable behavior representation lays the basis for diverse analysis tasks of motor function that we present subsequently.
 We evaluated our framework on three different species studying diverse motor functions (Fig. 1a left).
-Videos were recorded using a single consumer camcorder to demonstrate the low-cost and simple applicability of our approach to behavior analysis.
-More details regarding the pre-processing of each dataset are provided in the Methods.
+Videos were recorded using a single consumer camcorder to demonstrate the low-cost and simple applicability of our approach to behaviour analysis.
+In Supplementary we describe the acquisition process.

-Firstly, we analyzed the recovery of impaired forelimb function in a rat stroke model where a stroke partially destroyed the sensorimotor cortex in one hemisphere.
+Firstly, we analysed the recovery of impaired forelimb function in a rat stroke model where a stroke partially destroyed the sensorimotor cortex in one hemisphere.
 The resulting impact on skilled motor function was assessed in several animals grasping for a sugar pellet through a small opening.
-The animals were randomized in four different treatment groups (see Methods for details).
-Recordings (50 frames/sec, consumer camera) have been taken during the initial training of the animals before stroke and during recovery, which lasted up to 5 weeks after insult.
+The animals were randomised in four different treatment groups (see Supplementary).
+Recordings (50 frames/sec, consumer camera) have been taken during the initial training of the animals before stroke and during recovery, which lasted up to 5 weeks after stroke.

 Secondly, we trained mice to run on a wheel with irregular rung distance while being head-fixed.
 Animals were recorded (100 frames/sec with an infrared camera) before and after triggering a stroke which compromises their ability to precisely target the rungs of the wheel.